iam4x/bobarr/README.md

 #### OpenVPN

 * Copy your open vpn config file (.ovpn) into the folder `packages/vpn` name it `vpn.conf`
-* `$ docker-compose -f docker-compose.yml -f docker-compose.vpn.yml up --build --force-recreate -d`
+* `$ docker-compose -f docker-compose.yml -f docker-compose.prod.yml -f docker-compose.vpn.yml up --build --force-recreate -d`

 If you have NPM you can just run `$ npm run start` or `$ npm run start:vpn`

 #### WireGuard

 * Copy your wireguard config file (wg0.conf) into the folder `packages/vpn`
-* `$ docker-compose -f docker-compose.yml -f docker-compose.wireguard.yml up --build --force-recreate -d`
+* `$ docker-compose -f docker-compose.yml -f docker-compose.prod.yml -f docker-compose.wireguard.yml up --build --force-recreate -d`

 If you have NPM you can just run `$ npm run start` or `$ npm run start:wireguard`